r4ppz19/archive/README.md

-# Portfolio Software
+# Archive Application

-This repository contains a JavaFX-based portfolio software application.
-The application showcases different views and functionalities that can be used to present your portfolio in a software format.
+This repository contains a JavaFX-based application that allows users to archive all kinds of stuff.
+Users can log in to view, interact with, and manage their files.

 ### R4PPZ